-The Federal Railroad Administration (FRA) and the San Joaquin Regional Rail Commission (SJRRC) will jointly prepare an Environmental Impact Statement (EIS) and Environmental Impact Report (EIR) for the ACEforward Program in compliance with the National Environmental Policy Act of 1969 (NEPA) and the California Environmental Quality Act (CEQA).
-The EIR/EIS will analyze proposed improvement and expansion of existing rail service between Stockton and San Jose, California, as well as extension of the rail service to Modesto and Merced, California.
-FRA and SJRRC are using a tiered process for the environmental review.
-Under this approach, the Tier-1 analysis evaluates the environmental impacts of a program of improvements at a conceptual level, while the Tier-2 analysis provides a more detailed evaluation of the impacts resulting from site-specific project components.
-The EIR/EIS for ACEforward will include both a Tier-1 and a Tier-2 analysis.
+The Federal Railroad Administration (FRA) and the San Joaquin Regional Rail Commission (SJRRC) will jointly prepare an Environmental Impact Statement (EIS) for the ACEforward Program in compliance with the National Environmental Policy Act of 1969 (NEPA).
+The SJRRC released a Draft Environmental Impact Report (EIR) for ACEforward, in compliance with the California Environmental Quality Act (CEQA), on May 31, 2017.
+The EIR analyzed and the EIS will analyze proposed improvement and expansion of existing rail service between Stockton and San Jose, California, as well as extension of the rail service to Modesto and Merced, California.
+SJRRC is using a tiered process for the environmental review in the EIR.
+Under this approach, the Program evaluates the environmental impacts of improvements at a conceptual level, while the Project analysis provides a more detailed evaluation of the impacts resulting from site-specific project components.
+After considering the comments received on the Draft EIR, coordination with stakeholders, and the environmental analysis, the SJRRC will select a preferred alternative for the Project and possibly the Program.
+The Final EIR will be completed in late 2017.
+The EIS for ACEforward will be focused on the near-term improvements (or Project).

 FRA has responsibility for overseeing the safety of railroad operations and may need to take certain regulatory action prior to operation of the new or expanded service.
 In addition, FRA is authorized to provide federal funding for intercity passenger rail capital investments and may provide financial assistance for the program in the future.
 FRA will serve as the federal lead agency for the preparation of the EIS.
 SJRRC will serve as the state lead agency for the preparation of the EIR.